kromadg/soil-sensor/README.md

 We used a soil sensor from [ComWinTop](http://www.comwintop.com/), model THC-S with RS485 interface.
 So take into account that all the calibration was done with this sensor.
-If you use other sensor models or from another manufacturers, it may be necessary to recalibrate and adjust the source code.
+If you use other sensor models or from another manufacturers, it may be necessary to recalibrate and adjust the source code (soon we will release a method and tools for this).

 [Sensor on AliExpress](https://pt.aliexpress.com/item/1005001524845572.html) (buy the THC-S model)<br>
 [Manual and reader software](https://wiki20210805.oss-cn-hongkong.aliyuncs.com/download/sensors/Smart_Agriculture/CWT%20soil%20sensor%20manual.zip) <br>